 MaaS in Australia – Customer insights and opportunities for Mobility as a Service in Australia

-ITS Australia is leading a research project through the iMOVE CRC with research partners Institute 4 Choice, to better understand what Mobility as a Service means for Australia and, importantly, what Australians think.
-Our project participants include:
+During 2018 ITS Australia led a research project through the iMOVE CRC with research partners Institute 4 Choice, to better understand what Mobility as a Service means for Australia and, importantly, what Australians think.
+Our project participants included:

 - iMOVE CRC